HristianBalevski/HristianBalevski/README.md

 - Programming Languages: Python

 ## 📚 Education
+- 🎓 Completed secondary education at PGMET Lovech.

-- 🎓 I'am studying at Software University (SoftUni)
+- 📚 Currently I'am studying at Software University (SoftUni).
-- 🌟 Let's learn and grow together in the world of programming!

 ## 💬 Let's Connect

 I'm always open to connecting with fellow programmers and learning from each other.
 Feel free to reach out to me on:

 ✉️ Email: hb.hris.bal@gmail.com
+## 📖 Learn with Me
+🌟 Let's learn and grow together in the world of programming!

 ## 📈 GitHub Stats